 Reusable lunch boxes or containers are great to have on you when you’re out and about in case you want to get takeaways, to carry leftovers home with you, or if you find food to forage.
 Soul Food Organic, 74 Ardmore Street stocks Meals in Steel stainless steel lunchboxes.

 Reusable bags (shopping bags, produce bags and bulk bin bags)

 Plastic shopping bags are a menace, but so too are those plastic produce bags for fruit and vege or the plastic bags often offered alongside bulk bins at bulk stores.
-You can get yourself Rethink 100% organic cotton produce bags at Wholefood Haven, 24 Dungarvon Street or Sailz Lake General Store, 33 Cappell Avenue, Hawea.
+You can get yourself Rethink 100% organic cotton produce and bulk bin bags at Soul Food Organic, 74 Ardmore Street, Wholefood Haven, 24 Dungarvon Street or Sailz Lake General Store, 33 Cappell Avenue, Hawea.

 Say “no straw thanks” next time you order a drink out and either use your mouth to drink, or get yourself a reusable metal straw instead.
 If you’re keen on a reusable metal straw, you can get metal straws that are MADE IN WANAKA from Metalworks Wanaka, 54 Ballantyne Road, Wanaka – the straws are even upcycled (made out of upcycled old food-grade stainless steel dairy pipes).
 You can also get metal straws from Soul Food Organic, 74 Ardmore Street.

 Alternatives to plastic cling wrap, plastic sandwich bags and tin foil